-I’m Thomas Booker, an experienced psychodynamic psychotherapist that can help you gain a deeper understanding of yourself and what you might be struggling with.
+I’m Thomas Booker, an experienced psychodynamic psychotherapist and researcher that can help you gain a deeper understanding of yourself and what you might be struggling with.

 What is psychodynamic therapy and how can it help?

-Psychodynamic/psychoanalytic therapy looks at how the feelings, behaviours and problems you are facing today are linked to your past experiences and the unconscious (hidden feelings, memories, conflicts, wishes, biases, beliefs).
-With help, the relationship between all of these things can be brought into the light and worked on together.
+Psychodynamic/psychoanalytic therapy looks at how the feelings, behaviours and problems you are facing today are linked to your past experiences, relationships and the unconscious (hidden feelings, defences, memories, conflicts, wishes, biases, beliefs).

-My practice is focused on guiding you towards a deeper understanding of yourself, in a curious, supportive (sometimes challenging) and non-judgmental way.
+My practice is focused on guiding you towards a deeper understanding of yourself, in a curious, creative, supportive (sometimes challenging) and non-judgemental way.

-I am a native English and French speaker, and offer sessions in both languages- in Bloomsbury, London or Online.
+I am a native English and French speaker, and offer sessions in both languages- in-person in Bloomsbury, London- or Online.

 Some of the issues I’ve supported patients with: